TIBCOSoftware/ebx-container-edition/helm/chart/README.md

 TODO pch review this section

-The [config-values-aks-postgresql-dynamic-provisioning]() configuration file provide an example of configuration for deploying ebx on a kubernetes cluster and create it's PostgreSQL database dynamically.
+The [config-values-postgresql-dynamic-provisioning](https://github.com/tibco/ebx-container-edition/blob/7f9fc8b315679e452debba64533106f175249835/helm/chart/ebx-generic/configurations/postgresql-dynamic-provisioning/config-values-postgresql-dynamic-provisioning.yaml) configuration file provide an example of configuration for deploying ebx on a kubernetes cluster and create it's PostgreSQL database dynamically.
-TODO name + link

 Each time an EBX instance is created, the init container ([EBX-INIT](#EBX-INIT)) will create a database dedicated to this instance on the PostgreSQL server.